jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/02-tximport.md

 ```

 Then, just in case there are any _other_ `quant.sf` files on the server in `/data`, we'll filter to only the relevant files by detecting the pattern `workshop-*` in the file paths (`*` is a wildcard).
+Because of the way the directories are set up this year, this will only find the "cooking show magic" `quant.sf` files in `workshop-00`.

 ```r